Disposing of coronavirus waste

 To protect our staff, and ensure we can collect your waste safely, bins and boxes should be wiped with disinfectant before and after collection.

-Use our online waste collection calendar for:
+Use our online waste collection calendar to check:

 - your collection dates